 – Crusher: Over-ear headphones that fall into a premium category.
 They’re quite bass-heavy and can also come with a bass slider to adjust the bass quantity.

-- Hesh: A more compact, basic, easy to use over-ear headphones that focus on sound.
+– Hesh: A more compact, basic, easy-to-use headphones with an over-ear design that focus on sound.

 – Push: True wireless earbuds geared toward sports activities, offering higher IP ratings and stability enhancers like ear fins of hooks.

-- Supreme Sound: Skullcandy headphones with a focus on the best sound quality.
+– Supreme Sound: Best Skullcandy headphones with a focus on the best sound quality.

 Where to Buy Skullcandy Headphones?